matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---a high-fidelity general-purpose prediction model, with generative abilities akin to GPT3, but for videos.
+>Imagine a video-based GPT-X model trained on the entirety of YouTube---cooking videos, DIY, home improvement, exercise, sports, gardening, etc.
+A high-fidelity general-purpose video prediction model, with generative abilities akin to GPT3, but for video.
 <br><br>
 What would this enable?
 In robotics?
-For bringing advances in information tech to the world of atoms more generally?
+For bridging advances in information tech to the physical world more generally?

-Based on recent advances in language modeling---with the incredible capabilities of massively scaled but relatively "dumb" approaches trained to predict the next token (i.e., [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3))---powerful video prediction doesn't seem too far off.
+Recent advances in language modeling (i.e., [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3)) demonstrate a path to powerful AI systems---that of proving out effective architectures and training procedures, then simply scaling the shit out of everything.
+As it turns out, this works quite well.
+Bigger models, more compute, and more data lead to better performance and wholly new qualitative capabilities.
+The [scaling hypothesis](https://www.gwern.net/newsletter/2020/05#scaling-hypothesis) seems to be true.

+With models in the 100s of billions of parameters, we're achieving amazing results in language modeling and have yet to hit scaling limits.
+If we can achieve such mastery with such simple approaches in text, we can't be that far away from conquering other domains like video.
-Maybe not immediate, due to compute costs, necessary improvements in arches, training, etc., but it's definitely on our horizon.
+Maybe not immediately, due to much larger compute costs, necessary improvements in video-specific arches, training, etc., but definitely on the horizon.

-Once we do create a general video prediction model, that puts us a small step away from a general physics simulator.
+And we have yet to mine all the applications of text models, but I think video prediction offers some extremely interesting promises.
+There are no doubt many reasons from VR, movie generation, myriad other tools.
+In this post, I mostly focus on that application most relevant to robot learning, which is a *general physics simulator*.

+In text prediction, you feed the model a prompt text and the model fills in the blank for the rest.
-In video prediction, you feed the model a "prompt" video and the model tells you what is going to happen next.
+In video prediction, you feed the model a prompt video and the model generates likely future frames.
 If that video happens to depict a physical system, like a free-falling object, then your model will happen to simulate physics by predicting what is going to happen to that object.
 With enough capacity, enough data, and a few built-in inductive biases, a video-GPT-X model could become insanely good at physical prediction.